learnk8s/learnk8s.io/src/templating/content.md

 }
 ```

-The output is a Pod, but it's in JSON and not YAML.
+The output is a Pod definition in JSON.

 That shouldn't be a problem because: